carbon-language/carbon-lang/llvm/lib/Target/WebAssembly/README.txt

 //===---------------------------------------------------------------------===//

-Instead of the OptimizeReturned pass, which should consider preserving the "returned" attribute through to MachineInstrs and extending the StoreResults pass to do this optimization on calls too.
+Instead of the OptimizeReturned pass, which should consider preserving the "returned" attribute through to MachineInstrs and extending the MemIntrinsicResults pass to do this optimization on calls too.
 That would also let the WebAssemblyPeephole pass clean up dead defs for such calls, as it does for stores.

 //===---------------------------------------------------------------------===//